marijnh/Eloquent-JavaScript/21_skillsharing.md

 where it should look for files.
 The handler function accepts `request` and `response` parameters and can be passed directly to `createServer` to create a server that serves _only_ files.
-We want to first check for requests that we handle specially, though, so we wrap it in another function.
+We want to first check for requests that we should handle specially, though, so we wrap it in another function.

 ```{includeCode: ">code/skillsharing/skillsharing_server.js"}